Autumn Term 1- Africa

 Topic (Geography, History, Art and D.T)

 Geography- The children will learn how to use 4 and 6 figure grid references and how to interpret a range of maps, both written and digital.
 This will be linked to our Africa theme.
 We will look at the demographics of different African countries and compare and contrast them.
+We will also explore the physical features of a variety of countries in Africa and compare and contrast them to our own country.

 Art- The children will be producing several African themed pieces, inspired by the Ndebele Tribes.